 About four years ago, we started to purchase online courses to see what was going on.
 As students, we didn’t like what we saw, which was a lot of entertainment and not a lot of outcome changes.
 So, we set to work and created three courses over the last three years, testing various ways to improve outcomes.
 Through various iterations, we’ve landed on a formula that consistently delivers results for people.

 Productivity That Gets Results, our popular productivity seminar, has been closed (we’ve stopped selling it).
-However, members of our Learning Community will have access to it starting in January.
+However, members will have access to it starting in January.

 The Art of Reading (—I dropped the ball on this one — my team and I worked really hard updating the content and adding new resources for our students…and then I didn’t tell anyone.
 I am a terrible marketer.)
 This course will show you how to sift through information more quickly, squeeze the best ideas out of any book or article, and absorb what you read so you can access that knowledge for years to come.

-The Art of Focus is being offered for sale until early January and then I’m closing it for good (update 2019: This is now a part of the learning community).
+The Art of Focus is being offered for sale until early January and then I’m closing it for good (update 2019: This is now free for members).
 The course was a smashing success, but the accountability element takes considerable time.
 (Note: If you join the program before it closes, you’ll still get all the feedback, support and open access to the course that previous students enjoy.
 You’re grandfathered in forever.)

 I’ve started working on a new course.
 You’re going to love it.